How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 When Should You Reach Them?

-Determining the best time to reach your audience depends mainly on how you are getting them.
+Determining the best time to reach your audience depends mainly on how you get them.
 For example, if you choose to get them through mobile marketing or social media, you need to know the best day and time to post your marketing message.
 You need to invest in the right marketing tools with detailed analytics to find what time works best for your mobile user before sending out another marketing message at the wrong time.

 Why Should They Care about You?